left to right, top: Sharon Parver, Jennifer Ivory, Penny Veerhoff, Arlene Horelick*, Cliff Scharman, Lynne Ticehurst*

 Laurie Pross: Laurie was raised in Richmond, Virginia.
 She received her Masters degree at UVa in French Language and Literature but changed courses when she began working in a clinic for the indigent population in Richmond at The Medical College of Virginia.
 Laurie received her second Masters degree from The George Washington University (where her husband Jim is a professor of medicine) and continued her career in health care administration there.
 Laurie and Jim have lived in Rock Creek Hills for 27 years, where they raised their daughter.
 They walk their dog, Tucker, all over Kensington, enjoying the greenery and the quiet.
 Laurie spent several years volunteering at Kensington Park Senior Living.
 She joined the VoK Board of Directors in early 2017.

 Donna R. Savage: Donna currently serves as VoK’s Board president; she is a founding member of VoK.
-Although partially retired, she continues as president and CEO of Intelligent Fingers Writing & Editing, and has focused for 20 years on public health and medical writing.
+Although partially retired, she continues as president and CEO of Intelligent Fingers Writing & Editing, and has focused for more than 20 years on public health and medical writing.
 She has a Masters of Education in College Administration and Counseling.
 Donna has been active for 20+ years in the Kensington Heights Civic Association, formerly as president and vice president and now serving as KHCA’s Land Use Committee chair.
 In recent years, she’s had first-hand experience in caring for aging parents and in-laws, and hopes, through VoK, to provide support for other Kensington residents with similar responsibilities.
-Donna lives in Kensington Heights (since 1992) with her husband Allan Savage, two cats, and a turtle.
+Donna lives in Kensington Heights (since 1992) with her husband Allan Savage, two cats, and "Hermie" the tortoise.

 Clifford Scharman: Cliff is the Board vice president and has practiced employment law for the past 35 years representing employers and employees in all manner of employment litigation and advice.
 He was formerly vice president of Kenmont Swim & Tennis Club and a member of its Board for approximately 12 years.
 He has served on the Board of the American Kidney Foundation and was a member of the ABA Individual Employee Rights and Responsibility Subcommittee.
 Cliff lives in the Town of Kensington with his wife Barbara and daughter Alison.